Anaminus/roblox-cure/README.md

 	list.
 Basically, treat IntValues as if they are replaced by the asset they represent.

-- Script

-	A normal script.
-While these shouldn't actually be used, they are still handled.
-When Cure detects a Script, it will simply enable it by setting its Disabled property to false.
-However, if detected on the client, the script will be copied to the player's PlayerGui, then enabled.

-- LocalScript

-	Follows the same rules as Scripts.

 Because of the way Roblox parses XML, whitespace at the start of strings are truncated.
 To get around this, if the first character in a string is whitespace or a "\" character, then the string will be encoded simply by